dsp-jetpack/JetPack/doc/deployment_guide.md

 ```bash
     $ certificate_keys_path=/root/octavia-environment.yaml
 ```
-* The custom environment file should be yaml format and its name can be anything (such as octavia-environment.yaml).
+* The custom environment file should be in yaml format (such as octavia-environment.yaml).
 The sample file is given below and it needs only four parameters,
 > OctaviaCaCert
 > OctaviaCaKey
 > OctaviaClientCert